Owner

 Elena Corradino

-I am a self taught painter from the corner of east TN, where I currently live with my husband.
+I am a self taught painter from the corner of east TN, where I currently live with my husband and dog!
 I’ve been making art since I could hold a pen in my hand.
 All I've ever wanted to do is create, and I've spent my entire life working to make this my reality!
-I’ve been making abstract art for over 12 years, though you will no doubt see faces in many of my pieces.
-I am a huge lover of contrast, and the color orange holds a special place in my heart.
 I take inspiration from everything all the time, with emotions being the driving force behind my creations.
-Currently I sell my art online via my website or IG, live paint with local bands, and do local markets when possible.
-I also teach resin and acrylic pour classes, which you can find more information about through the Kingsport office of cultural arts.
-In addition to these things, I write birth charts.
-Mostly my life is consumed by art and my business and frankly I wouldn't want it any other way!
+My subjects or whatever I'm obsessed with painting changes based on what's happening in my life.
+Lately I can't stop painting clouds!
+Currently I sell my art online via my website or IG, live paint with local bands, and do local markets and commissioned art when possible.
+I LOVE commissioned work so please feel free to approach me if that is something you're interested in!
+Finally, since March 2025 I have been the current gallery assistant for Fischman gallery.
+Mostly my life is consumed by art and frankly I wouldn't want it any other way!

 Russell Lawson